RainYang0925/jenkins-dashboard/README.md

 of the window) and insert localhost:4001 as server address.

 In order to run the server, you will need that `/auth.txt` file.

+## Use it
+An instance is deployed on https://jd.prezi.com/, you should use that one if you just want to see how your jobs are doing.

+#### Hidden feature: list jobs running on machines with a given label
+You need to manually enter the "label:labelName" in the view name URL part, eg: https://jd.prezi.com/label:jenkins_boxfish/runningTimestamp